Steve Furber: Awards and honours

 In 2009, Unsworth Academy (formerly called Castlebrook High School) in Manchester introduced a house system, with Furber being one of the four houses.
-On 15th October 2010, Furber officially opened the Independent Learning Zone in Unsworth Academy.
+On 15 October 2010, Furber officially opened the Independent Learning Zone in Unsworth Academy.
 In 2012, a building at Radbroke Hall was named in his honour by Barclays Bank.

 In 2022, he was awarded the Charles Stark Draper Prize by the National Academy of Engineering of the United States of America alongside John L. Hennessy, David A. Patterson and Sophie M. Wilson for contributions to the invention, development, and implementation of reduced instruction set computer (RISC) chips.
 Furber was played by actor Sam Philips in the BBC Four documentary drama Micro Men, first aired on 8 October 2009.

+The Furber Chair in Computer Systems Engineering at the University of Manchester is named in his honour.
+As of 2025 this is held by André van Schaik.

 Personal life

-Furber is married to Valerie Elliot with two daughters and plays bass guitar.
+Furber is married to Valerie Elliot with two daughters, 3 grandchildren and plays bass guitar.